-- Do not enable the legacy performance monitor (recommended) Select this option if you do not want to enable the legacy monitor. - Enable the legacy performance monitor a.
-For how many days should the BIG-IP system retain the data?
-Specify the number of days the BIG-IP system should retain the legacy performance data.
+• Do not enable the legacy performance monitor (recommended)

+Select this option if you do not want to enable the legacy monitor.

+Enable the legacy performance monitor

 Select this option if you want to enable the legacy performance monitor.
 Remember enabling this legacy monitor can impact overall system performance.